The fight at Yeshiva University was never only about whether LGBTQ students would have support on campus.

 The legal fight ended only when both sides accepted a narrower framework

 The later record is more revealing.
-In March 2025, Yeshiva and the student plaintiffs announced that litigation was ending and that current students would implement a club called Hareni.
+In March 2025, Yeshiva and the student plaintiffs announced that litigation was ending and that students would implement a club called Hareni.
 YU’s published FAQ says Hareni operates under the same approved guidelines established in 2022 for Kol Yisrael Areivim, with rabbinic oversight and the same basic rules that govern other undergraduate clubs.

 That did not mean the university had simply adopted the old Pride Alliance under a softer name.
 YU’s own explanation insists the opposite.
 It says Hareni is acceptable precisely because it is structured inside the university’s halakhic terms rather than against them.